HavingFunLearning/PatientSegmentationCancer/README.md

    Let's compute the matrix-vector multiplication and extract 2 equations:
    - x_2 = - x_1
    - -2x_1 + 3x_2 = -x_2

+   Now, in a more complex case, we have to solve the system of equations, here not since x_2 = - x_1 and so there is an entire family of equations that is:
+   [1     [-2   ....
+    -1]    2]

+   - We found the eigenvectors!